djx-community/encuesta-ws/README.md

 ### Guide for outside collaborators
 ---

-1. Check Repos issue tab for open issues
+1. Check issue tab for open issues

 2. Fork this repository ( Click the Fork button in the top right of this page ).